 11. Artists don’t have to deal with money and business problems

 Probably many artists wish this was true, but unfortunately, it isn’t.
 Nowadays, even more than ever, they have to put a lot of energy into their marketing if they want to run a successful business.
-Luckily, in this era of technology-operated world and many social media outlets that anyone can learn to use, their job becomes easier.
+Luckily, in this era of a technology-operated world and with many social media outlets that anyone can learn to use, their job becomes easier.